 Genesect is making its return in Pokémon Go, and this time it has a unique item attached to it.
 Previously, during five-star raids, Genesect did not have any additional software added to it.
 But now, starting from January 5 at 10 AM to January 10 at 8 PM in your local time, you’ll be battling against a Genesect that has burn drive, which allows it to learn the Fire-type version of techno blast.
 It makes it a far better Pokémon to battle against, giving it a superior moveset.

 Genesect is a Bug and Steel-type Pokémon, making it only weak to Fire-type attacks.
 It’s incredibly vulnerable to these attacks, meaning you want to make sure everyone on your team uses them.
 It has a variety of resistances you want to remember, such as Grass, Poison, Bug, Dragon, Fairy, Ice, Normal, Psychic, and Steel-type attacks.
 Only use fire.

 There are a variety of Fire-type Pokémon you can use against Genesect.
 Some of your best choices include Heatran, Darmanitan, and Chandelure.

 While these are some of the better choices to use, there a several other Fire-type Pokémon available.
-You can choose to use Charizard, Reshiram, Moltres, Entei, Flareon, Infernape, Blaziken, Typhlosion, Arcanine, Magmortar, Salamence, Ninetales, or Houndoom.
+You can choose to use Reshiram, Mega Charizard, Moltres, Entei, Flareon, Infernape, Blaziken, Typhlosion, Arcanine, Magmortar, Salamence, Ninetales, or Houndoom.
 After you win, you receive Premier balls based on your performance, how many participating trainers were on your friend’s list, and if your team owned the raid Gym.